dfsantamaria/POC4COMMERCE/README.md

    - Python interpreter version 3.7 or greater.
    - RDFLib version 5.0.0. for OCGEN module
    - OWLReady 2 for OCCSE module

+## Licensing information

+POC4COMMERCE Python API and Ontologies
+Copyright (C) 2021.
+Giampaolo Bella, Domenico Cantone, Cristiano Longo, Marianna Nicolosi Asmundo, Daniele Francesco Santamaria.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.
+This program is distributed in the hope that it will be useful,  but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 # OCGEN Module
 ## Generating new agents and agent behaviors </br>